jonathanbatty/stata-codefinder/README.md

 ## Acknowledgements
 JB received funding from the Wellcome Trust 4ward North Clinical Research Training Fellowship (227498/Z/23/Z; R127002).

+This work was done while JB was a member of the [Survivorship and Multimorbidity Epidemiology Group](https://multimorbidity-research-leeds.github.io/) at the University of Leeds, led by Dr Marlous Hall.

 ## Suggested Citation
 Batty, J. A. (2024).
 Stata package ``codefinder'': efficient many-to-many string searching in Stata using multiprocessing (Version 1.0) [Computer software]. https://github.com/jonathanbatty/stata-codefinder